HMS Humber (1914): Construction and design

 Javary's gunnery trials took place simultaneously to her speed trials.
 It was found that the firing of the guns put large amounts of pressure on the joints holding the forward end of the superstructure, where the guns were situated, to the hull, and a plate was riveted along the joint of the side of the vessel to stop this.
 These modifications were completed by December.
 By February 1914 Javary and her sister ships Madeira and Solimoes were ready for delivery to Rio de Janeiro, but this was put on hold because the Brazilian Navy was not able to complete payment for the vessels because of the drop in the price of rubber, one of Brazil's main exports.
 With Brazil pulling out of their contract for the monitors, they were put up for sale by Vickers.
 The Romanian Navy investigated the three vessels, but river monitors were not a hot commodity and they remained unsold.

 The ships sat laid up at the Vickers dock at Barrow.
-As the First World War approached, the First Lord of the Admiralty, Winston Churchill, was concerned that they may be purchased by a soon-to-be hostile power.
+As the First World War approached, the First Lord of the Admiralty, Winston Churchill, was concerned that they might be purchased by a soon-to-be hostile power.
 Churchill ordered that the three monitors be taken up by the Royal Navy to avoid this, and on 3 August they were each bought from Vickers for £155,000.